Fallen Angel is a Lost Gem

 I've been eagerly anticipating the DVD release of 1945's Fallen Angel, produced and directed by Otto Preminger and starring Dana Andrews.
 I don't believe the film ever saw a VHS release, and I'd never caught it on tv.
-The wait over, I was happy to finally get a chance to view the movie, which concerns a shiftless young man, Eric Stanton (Andrews) who wanders into a small California coastal town and is immediately drawn to the town's fickle, cold, yet incredibly luscious waitress, Stella (portrayed by Linda Darnell).
+The wait is finally over via the outstanding Fox Film Noir series, of which Angel represents the fourteenth title.
+I was happy to finally get a chance to view the movie, which concerns a shiftless young man, Eric Stanton (Andrews) who wanders into a small California coastal town and is immediately drawn to the town's fickle, cold, yet incredibly luscious waitress, Stella (portrayed by Linda Darnell).
 The plot thickens as Stanton attempts to woo and wed the town's richest girl, June Mills (Alice Faye) in order to get the money he needs to win the opportunistic Stella's hand.
 Costarring Charles Bickford, Anne Revere, Bruce Cabot, John Carradine, and Percy Kilbride.
-The story might have appeared far-fetched, but Darnell (in one of her best performances) is so alluring as the cool, tough Stella it's easy to believe the film's premise, which has the town's entire male population passionately in love with her and spending ALL their free time at the diner where Stella works.
+The story might have appeared far-fetched, but Preminger oversees the story with precision and a keen sense of pace, and Darnell (in one of her best performances) is so alluring as the cool, tough Stella it's easy to believe the film's premise, which has the town's entire male population passionately in love with her and spending any free time at the diner where Stella works.

-A side note: Faye reportedly was extremely upset during the shoot, thinking she wasn't being photographed attractively; she also believed the studio was favoring Darnell.
-Therefore, immediately following the movie's completion, Faye ended her starring career at Fox (she'd return to the studio seventeen years later for the State Fair remake).
-Ironically, although it's undeniable Darnell's a stunner who dominates her scenes, Faye does fine work in a rare dramatic role, and should have been proud of her contribution to the film.
+In the other lead, top-billed Alice Faye reportedly was extremely upset during the shoot, thinking she wasn't being photographed attractively; she also believed the studio was favoring Darnell.
+Therefore, immediately following the movie's completion, Faye ended her starring career at Fox (she'd return to the studio seventeen years later for the State Fair remake) after years as one of the Fox's leading lights, specifically in a series of colorful musicals with comedic and dramatic elements (see In Old Chicago, Alexander's Ragtime Band and the wild The Gang's All Here for three of Faye's top Fox excursions).
+Ironically, although it's undeniable Darnell's a stunner who dominates her scenes, granting a cold-hearted flair to Stella, Faye does fine work in a rare dramatic role, and she should have been proud of her contribution to the film.

 0 Comments: